OWASP/threat-dragon/docs/usage/install/web.md

 For production use, Threat Dragon currently supports Azure Table Storage for the session store via [connect-azuretables](https://www.npmjs.com/package/connect-azuretables).
 To make this store work you need to specify an Azure Storage Account and key as environment variables `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_ACCESS_KEY`.
-See the [connect-azuretables](https://www.npmjs.com/package/connect-azuretables) documentation for more options.
+See the [connect-azuretables](https://www.npmjs.com/package/connect-azuretables) documentation for more options and information on how to set up a `session.config.js` file.

-If you want to use an [alternative session store](https://github.com/expressjs/session#compatible-session-stores) in production, install it and edit the [session.config.js](https://github.com/owasp/threat-dragon/blob/master/td/config/session.config.js) file.

 Lastly, by default, Threat Dragon will set the `secure` flag on cookies.
 To override this for development purposes, set the `NODE_ENV` environment variable to `development`.